Being Authentic as an Artist

 Making art is difficult.
 Being an artist is difficult.
 Being authentic is difficult.

-In most cases, it’s really not a financially stable way of making a living.
+In most cases, creating art as a career is really not a financially stable way of making a living.
 And constantly worrying about money can be a real drain on one’s motivation, mood and energy.

 It takes a hell of a lot of faith.
 Being authentic is a whole other story.

 And let’s face it.
-Most people I come across in contemporary middle-class culture don’t value art much, or even think it’s that necessary in schools.
+Selling art is difficult because most people in contemporary middle-class culture don’t value art much, or even think it’s that necessary in schools.
 (Parents often try to dissuade their kids from being artists and push them to find ‘real’ jobs.)

 If the materialistic bourgeoisie do buy art, it’s to go with their couch.